 Just after the success of “Thirty-Six Views of Mount Fuji”, popular ukiyo-e artist among Edo people, Katsushika Hokusai (1760-1849) produced the famous waterfalls ukiyo-e series “A Tour of the Waterfalls of the Provinces” from 1833 to 1837.

 When he drew the pitcures, he used the name of “former Hokusai and Iitsu” for the signature.
 Because he give Hokusai to his disciple and took new name Iitsu(為一).

 In the prints series, he showed the eight famous falls in Japan.
 They depict not only the place of scenic beauty, but also the lives of people who was familiar to the waterside.

-Garalley of “A Tour of Japanese Waterfalls”
+Garalley of "A Tour of the Waterfalls of the Provinces"